ciscoheat/deepstate/README.md

 ## Async operations

 No assumptions are made about the actions, which means that any future behavior can be supported.
-For example, to support Promises, let them gather the required data, and finally call `update` or `updateMap`.
+For example, to support Promises, let them gather the required data, and finally call `update`.

 ```haxe
 public function changeName(firstName : String, lastName : String) {